Joseph Szustakowski, Ph.D.

 Since joining Bristol-Myers Squibb, Joe has played an integral role in growing the translational bioinformatics capability.
 On Joe’s team there is a great deal of diversity in terms of training and background, with scientists having disciplines in areas like physics, biology, chemistry and even Talmudic law.
 This diverse group of individuals brings a unique perspective to the complex data being analyzed.

-“Very few of us have degrees in bioinformatics, and that’s one of the things I love about it,” says Joe.
+“Very few of us have degrees in bioinformatics, and that’s one of the things I love about it,” said Szustakowski.
 “By harnessing that diversity, you can discover solutions together that never would have been found individually.”

-For Joe, we’re in a “golden age” of translational research, where all of the tools and technologies have matured to the point where we can expand our knowledge of disease and identify important insights, such as potential biomarkers.
+For Joe, the industry is in a “golden age” of translational research, where all of the tools and technologies have matured to the point where knowledge of disease and identification of important insights, such as potential biomarkers, can continue to expand.

 Joe currently lives in New Jersey with his wife and two kids.
 While he enjoys his current state, his hometown of Buffalo, New York still holds a special place in his heart.
 For him, no other place is the gold standard in both chicken wings and snowfall.